coniks-sys/coniks-java/protos/README.md

 http://www.coniks.org

 ##Introduction
-CONIKS is a key management service that provides consistency and privacy for end-user public keys.
-It protects users against malicious or coerced key servers which may want to impersonate these users to compromise their secure communications: CONIKS will quickly detect any spurious keys, or any versions of the key directory that are inconsistent between two or more users.
-Nonetheless, CONIKS users do not need to worry about or even see these protocols, or the encryption keys, as CONIKS seamlessly integrates into any existing secure messaging application.

-These are protobuf sourcefiles that define the message format for all communication between the CONIKS test client and the basic server.
+These are protobuf source files that define the message format for all communication between the CONIKS test client and the basic server.
 They are based on [Google Protobufs](https://github.com/google/protobuf) (proto2) and require you to have the protocol buffer compiler protoc installed.

 ##Using the Protobufs
 ### Editing